vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 23: Working with Product**

-Product teams are DevRel’s best partners—and worst blockers.
+Product teams are DevRel’s best partners and worst blockers.
 This chapter explains how to influence roadmap and share user insights.

 #### **Chapter 24: Working with Support**